 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Regulation for which technical screening criteria have been defined through delegated acts).
-As a result, the financial product does not intend to make investments within the scope of the EU Taxonomy Regulation.
+a result, the financial product does not intend to make investments within the scope of the EU Taxonomy Regulation.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy2?